NilFoundation/placeholder/crypto3/docs/manual/intermediate.md

     std::size_t n = 20;
     std::size_t t = 10;
 ```
-Next , we assign weights to our threshold values using the `weights_type` type which is a pair of (TODO)
+Next, we assign weights to our threshold values using the `weights_type` type which is a pair of (TODO)

 ```c++
     auto i = 1;